Blackie the Pirate: Story

-Captain Blackie (Terence Hill) is a notorious pirate who learns about a shipment of Spanish gold when he encounters Don Pedro (George Martin).
+In the late 17th century, Captain Blackie (Terence Hill) is a notorious pirate who learns about a shipment of Spanish gold when he encounters Don Pedro (George Martin).
 He devises a plan to find this ship and its gold.
 His rival is the Viceroy of the Spanish colony.

 He goes to Tortuga (a pirate settlement), where Montbarc, DeLussac, and Skull (Bud Spencer), three other pirate captains, all have different versions of the events involving the gold; Montbarc sells two prisoners from his capture of a Spanish frigate.
 Don Pedro recognizes the wife of the Viceroy, and Blackie buys her.
 However, Skull also knows who she is, and tries to make a deal.
 Blackie refuses, and Skull makes a deal with the other two pirate captains to plot against Blackie.
 Blackie manages to elude and escape the other three and makes it to the San Luis, where he finds a secret about the gold.
 When he returns to his ship, it has been captured by the other three pirates where they plan to use it for their plan.
 Skull takes them as prisoners where he still demands to make a deal or torture them for information.

 Blackie manages to free his crew, but loses his ship the "Fury".
 Skull is his prisoner, and he uses now Skull's ship the "Erebus" to get the gold.